oegedijk/explainerdashboard/README.md

 When you deploy a dashboard with a dataset with a large number of rows (`n`) and columns (`m`), the memory usage of the dashboard can be substantial.
-You can check the (approximate) memory usage with `explainer.memory_usage()`.
+You can check the (approximate) memory usage with `explainer.memory_usage()`. (as a side note: if you have lots of rows, you probably want to set the `plot_sample` parameter as well)

 In order to reduce the memory footprint there are a number of things you can do:

 1. Not including shap interaction tab: shap interaction values are shape (`n*m*m`), so can take a subtantial amount of memory.